-There are 7 specialist Physical Education teachers, Mr Franklin as subject leader, Mrs Willden, Mr Wilson, Mr Collins, Miss Mcfarlane, Mr Baines and Mr Raistrick.
+There are 7 specialist Physical Education teachers, Mr Franklin as subject leader, Miss Mcfarlane as Head of Girls and Dance, Mrs Willden, Mr Wilson, Mr Collins, , Mr Baines and Mr Raistrick.

 The facilities on site are very good.
 There is a four court community sports hall, a standard sized gymnasium, an all-weather area that has 3 tennis and two netball courts, and extensive playing fields.
 There is a well-established uniform for sport with pupils who follow an examination course having a badged track suit jacket.

 The ethos and philosophy of the department is based on active participation and having a go.

 Schemes of Work